Programming-Systems-Lab/dyclink/README.md

 ./scripts/dyclink\_sim.sh -target /path/to/your/graphrepo1 -test /path/to/your/graphrepo2

 Notes: You can also specify "-iginit" to filter out constructors and static constructor (which may only set up some values for classes/objects without any business logic for DyCLINK to detect).
 This can save you some analysis time.
+We set the maximum memory (-Xmx) as 60G in our script.
+If this does not apply to your machine, you can change it to a suitable number.

 The detected code relatives will be stored in your MySQL database.